DannyCheng711/Neural-Network-from-Scratch/Readme.md

 	- Optimization method: Mini-batch Stochastic Gradient Descent (SGD)

 4. **Preprocessor:**
-Handles data normalization (min–max scaling) and supports both applying and reverting the transformation for evaluation or visualization.
+Handles data normalization with min–max scaling and can revert processed data to its original scale.

 ## Part 2: House value regression

-This part demonstrates how to use the pytorch NN library to predict median house prices in California.
+This part demonstrates how to use the PyTorch neural network library to predict median house prices in California.
-It includes data preprocessing, neural network architecture design, training, and evaluation.
+It covers the full end-to-end workflow, including data preprocessing, model architecture design, training, and performance evaluation.

 ### Model Architecture